osu-wams/acquia-cli/README.md

 # Acquia Cloud CLI
 This project integrates with Acquia cloud v2 API.
 There is another, more tested CLI tool out there by [Typhonius](https://github.com/typhonius/acquia_cli).
 I would recommend using that package first.
-We wrote this one without needs in mind.
+We wrote this one with our needs in mind.
 There are lots of similarities to the other Acquia CLI package in code and language.

 ## Get Started